-The lease is suitable for any business in Use Classes A1, A2, A3, and A5.
+The agreement is suitable for any business in Use Classes A1, A2, A3, and A5.

-The shop may or may not have additional space used by the tenant for other business purposes, such as offices or storage.
-This lease does not cover adjacent residential accommodation.
+The unit may or may not have additional space used by the tenant for other business purposes, such as offices or storage.
+This document does not cover adjacent residential accommodation.
 See below for alternative leases.

 The lease has been drawn to prefer the interest of the landlord rather than the tenant.

-If a restaurant, cafe or fast food outlet will be operated from the property, use Restaurant lease agreement.
-This lease contains specific clauses for commercial kitchens and food retail.
+If a restaurant, cafe or fast food outlet will be operated from the property, use this agreement, which contains specific clauses for commercial kitchens and food retail.

-If the shop being let is part of a parade owned by the same landlord, or uses shared facilities and services, use Business lease: shop in parade.
-This agreement contains service charge recovery provisions.
+If the shop being let is part of a parade owned by the same landlord, or uses shared facilities and services, use this agreement, which contains service charge recovery provisions.

-If the tenant will also live at the property, use Mixed use lease: shop in parade with residential space.
-If the property will be used as an office (rather than a shop), Office lease agreement may be more appropriate.
+If the tenant will also live at the property, use a mixed use lease for a unit with residential space.
+If the property will be converted to an office (such as a solicitor or an estate agent might use), an office lease may be more appropriate.

 Plain English is used throughout except where it is necessary to use legal terms common in this field of law.